dib-lab/2022-paper-branchwater-software/manuscript.md

 for the 800,000 public metagenomes presently in the NCBI Sequence Read Archive.
-Our search is based on the FracMinHash k-mer sketching technique and can search all public metagenomes with 1000 query genoems in approximately 24 hours using 30 GB of RAM and 32 threads.
+Our search is based on the FracMinHash k-mer sketching technique and can search all public metagenomes with 1000 query genomes in approximately 24 hours using 30 GB of RAM and 32 threads.
 Branchwater is a Rust-based multithreading front-end built on top of the sourmash library.
 We provide biological use cases, discuss design and performance considerations, and provide benchmarks for a variety of